samuel-hunter/parsnip/README.md

 Quickly combine small parsers together.

-Other parser combinator libraries I've found in the Common Lisp ecosystem is either extremely macro-heavy, or warns that it is not production-ready.
+Other parser combinator libraries I've found in the Common Lisp ecosystem are either extremely macro-heavy, or warn that they are not production-ready.
 I don't trust third-party libraries that don't trust themselves, so I've made my own, going for a simple interface with a production-readiness goal.

 ## Contributions